urshofer/ofxVideoSlicer/README.md

     	cout << ev.file << " processed with the message " << ev.message;
 	}

-As you can see, endEvent contains two string, the filename and the message you passed on the beginning:
+As you can see, endEvent contains 3 strings, the filename of the clip and the screenshot and the message you passed on the beginning:

   struct endEvent {
     string file;
+    string jpg;
     string message;
   };

 You can use the message for various purposes.
 One is to pass metadata about the movie to the slicer and upload it afterwards together with the movie clip to a web server.